boringprotocol/docs/docs/motherbored-basics/add-mothebored-consumer.md

 2. Once rebooted (3 min) confirm you are reconnected to your motherbored WiFi SSID to proceed.
 If this is the first time setting up your MotherBored proceed to the next step otherwise your MotherBored is now ready to use in Consumer Mode.

 3. If this is the first time setting up your MotherBored this is when you activate it.
-Once config is installed, the system is rebooted, and WiFi is reconnected, launch https://motherbored.app/ again, Select your then press ACTIVATE just once.
+Once config is installed, the system is rebooted, and WiFi is reconnected, launch [Motherbored App](https://motherbored.app) again, Select your then press ACTIVATE just once.

 4. Once activated you will see a confirmation, and the information on the bottom left of the node page will be filled out.
  (ID, Kind, Boring Setupkey, Boring PubKey) this will confirm you are good to go and setup properly.